jw2476/cslog-new/main.typ

 === Validation
 Most validation has been included in algorithms planning, but I will need to ensure User references in the Schedule and Task struct are valid when I use them to ensure the program is robust.

+=== Forming a Complete Solution
+Each of these algorithms are responsible for one API route/ page which corresponds to an API route/page on the decompostion diagram above, since every page and route is covered, it will form a complete solution according to the decompostion diagram.

 == Testing
 I will take an iterative approach to testing where after each feature is implemented I will run the associated tests to check its working, if it doesn't work then I'll fix it before moving on to the next iteration.